emgage/engage-ui/src/components/Dropdown/README.md

 Add a menu item
 <!-- end -->

-If the menu items in a popover menu include a series of navigational links, each item should:
+If the items in a dropdown include a series of navigational links, each item should:

 - Be concise but still give the merchant enough information so they can easily find and accurately navigate to the path they want.